Neoexm/Youtube-Romaji/README.md

 ## How It Works

 ### Architecture
-The extension uses a multi-component architecture to handle Japanese text processing:
+The extension uses a server-side API architecture for high-quality romanization:

 1. **Content Script** (`content.js`)
    - Runs on YouTube pages
-   - Injects "Romaji (auto)" menu item into caption settings
+   - Injects "Romaji" menu item into caption settings
    - Fetches caption data from YouTube's TimedText API
+   - Sends full caption text to API for romanization
    - Manages caption overlay rendering and synchronization

 2. **Page Bridge** (`page-bridge.js`)